mikenizo808/PowerShell-Array-Speed-Test/README.md

 Test the speed of creating various array types in PowerShell.

 By default this script gathers a listing of the `~/Documents` folder.
-Then it creates an array of the desired type and returns the elapsed time in Milliseconds that the operating took to complete.
+Then it creates an array of the desired type and returns the elapsed time in Milliseconds that the operation took to complete.

 ## EXAMPLE